douglaspetrin/dogger/README.md

 LOG_MAX_SIZE: The max size of the log file in megabytes.
 Default: 100
 USING_GIT_REVISION: In case you want to add git revision field to the logging message.
 Default: false
 USING_GO_VERSION: In case you want to add go version field to the logging message.
 Default: false
+USING_PID: In case you want to add pid field to the logging message.
+Default: false
 ````

 ## Usage